Inducing Character-level Structure in Subword-based Language Models with Type-level Interchange Intervention Training: Character-level Manipulation Tasks

 \subsection{Character Reversal}

-The Character Reversal task takes in a string, and the task is to reverse the characters contained in that string (e.g., \taskin{txpraa} \taskinout \taskout{aarpxt}).
+The Character Reversal task is to reverse the characters contained in the input string (e.g., \taskin{txpraa} \taskinout \taskout{aarpxt}).
 The inputs and outputs do not need to be valid English words.
 Hence the task is form only, with no meaning or context involved.

-The dataset consists of 20K/2K train/dev examples, covering 1.6K and 9K unique subword pieces (of a pretrained T5 vocab) in source and target.
-To evaluate the generalization capacity of our models, we create two test splits with size 4K/1K: an In-Vocab (IV) split with source tokens in the training vocab (but unseen token sequences), and an Out-Of-Vocab (OOV) split with the source tokens out of the training vocab.